A Elbereth Gilthoniel: Analysis

 In Tolkien's legendarium, Varda (Sindarin: Elbereth) is one of the godlike Valar and the highest of the "guardians".
-Peter Kreeft sees her as one of the clearest reflections of Roman Catholic Marian devotion in Tolkien's work.
+Peter Kreeft sees her as one of the clearest reflections of Roman Catholic devotion to the Virgin Mary in Tolkien's work.

 In A Elbereth Gilthoniel, scholars such as Marjorie Burns and Stratford Caldecott see an echo of John Lingard's Marian hymn, Hail Queen of Heaven, the Ocean Star.
 Caldecott commented that "Tolkien would have been familiar with one of the most popular Catholic hymns from his childhood, the tone and mood of which are markedly close to those of Tolkien's song to Elbereth."

 The hymn is not translated in The Lord of the Rings, though it is described: "the sweet syllables of the elvish song fell like clear jewels of blended word and melody.
 'It is a song to Elbereth', said Bilbo", and at the very end of the chapter there is a hint as to its meaning: "Good night!
 I'll take a walk, I think, and look at the stars of Elbereth in the garden.
 Sleep well!"
 A translation appeared much later, in the song-cycle The Road Goes Ever On, and it indeed concerns Elbereth and the stars.
 Readers, then, were not expected to know the song's literal meaning, but they were meant to make something of it: as the Tolkien scholar Tom Shippey says, it is clearly something from an unfamiliar language, and it announces that "there is more to Middle-earth than can immediately be communicated".
 In addition, Tolkien believed, contrary to most of his contemporaries, that the sounds of language gave a specific pleasure that the listener could perceive as beauty; he personally found the sounds of Gothic and Finnish, and to some extent also of Welsh, immediately beautiful.
 In short, as Shippey writes, Tolkien "believed that untranslated elvish would do a job that English could not".
 Shippey suggests that readers do take something important from a song in another language, namely the feeling or style that it conveys, even if "it escapes a cerebral focus".

 The philologist Helge Fauskanger provides a word-by-word analysis of the hymn.
 He includes a comparison with Sam Gamgee's exclamation "in a language which he did not know", A Elbereth Gilthoniel o menel palan-diriel, le nallon / sí di-nguruthos!
 A tiro nin, Fanuilos!
 He notes that Tolkien translates and briefly comments on it in a letter.